Console Initial Setup

 Edit

-for theconsole-initial-admin
+for theconsole-bot

 user. - Change